kitmikai/ansible_vagrant_project/explanation.md

   - vagrant provision < vm-instance-name > (incase it does not automatically start the playbook)
   - vagrant status - confirm that all virtual machines are running

-#### Start the backend server
-- Login to the backend server and start the PM2 service, for some reason Ansible is not able to start it automatically.
-- vagrant ssh backend
-- cd backend
-- pm2 start --name yolo_app npm -- start
-- pm2 list (confirm if the app is online)

 #### Browse the app
 Open the browser and visit the following address http://192.168.60.4:3000 Add a new product by clicking the add products button and then refresh the browser to view the recently added product